-Without a regular review of overdue case balances, there is an increased risk of overdue balances either not having proper follow-up action taken or having been previously resolved and no longer needing to be reflected as overdue.
+Without such procedures, there is an increased risk that the balances may either lack proper follow-up action or have been previously resolved.

-We recommend the County Court implement an ongoing, timely review of its Overdue Case Account reports to ensure the timely collection and/or resolution of overdue balances.
+We recommend the County Court implement an ongoing, timely review of the Monthly Case Balance Report and the Overdue Case Account Report to ensure timely collection and/or resolution of balances listed therein.